victronenergy/dbus-acsystem/README.md

 ## dBus paths
 ### Settings
-This (mostly) mirrors the paths from the Multi-RS service
+This (mostly) mirrors the paths from the Multi-RS service.
+In all cases (except where noted), the setting is simply mirrored to all the units in the system.

 Notes:
 * In the current version, the AC power setpoint